henrikstranneheim/MIP_api/docs/intersectCollect.rst

 #.
 Chromosome column = The column number of the chromosome element.
 #.
 Matching = range (3-4 keys) or exact (1-4 keys).
 #.
 Columns to collect = The columns number that are to be collected (1..N).
 Entry is comma-separated.
 #.
-File size = Small (read whole database to RAM) or large (handle database one chromosome at a time).
+File size = tabix, small (read whole database to RAM) or large (handle database one chromosome at a time).

 Dynamic Template File used with MIP
 -----------------------------------